PM announces full inquiry into grooming gangs after resisting calls for probe

 “I asked her to do that job to double check on this; she has done that job for me and having read her report, I respect her in any event.
 I shall now implement her recommendations.”

+This means the inquiry will be able to compel witnesses to give evidence.

+It is understood the inquiry will be national in scope, co-ordinating a series of targeted local investigations.

-The issue of grooming gangs was thrown back into the spotlight after tech billionaire Elon Musk used his X social media platform to launch a barrage of attacks on Prime Minister Sir Keir and safeguarding minister Jess Phillips.
+A national row over grooming gangs was ignited in January after tech billionaire Elon Musk used his X social media platform to launch a barrage of attacks on Sir Keir and safeguarding minister Jess Phillips.

 It followed the Government’s decision to decline a request from Oldham Council for a Whitehall-led inquiry into child sexual abuse in the town.